Legendile7/GridShift/README.md

  - Latest Java SE Development Kit

+[INSTALLATION]
+1. Go to latest release and download source code.

 [PROGRAM RUN INSTRUCTIONS]

 1. Extract the zip file if you have not already done so